openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

         sub-pixel font rendering (this really kicks ass) and have an idea of the potential that openSUSE can deploy for customized systems. (...)

-
+â€

+â€œ

         [OStatic/Jon Buys: So You Just Deleted Your Production Database - What Now](http://ostatic.com/blog/so-you-just-deleted-your-production-database-what-now)

-It doesn™t matter how it happened, it doesn™t matter why, blame can (and probably will) be placed later.
+It doesnâ€™t matter how it happened, it doesnâ€™t matter why, blame can (and probably will) be placed later.
 What matters now is that your production MySQL database was just deleted from the filesystem while the MySQL daemon was running.
 The good news is that the server, somehow, is still running fine, and the system is still up.
 The bad news is that the directory where MySQL stores the database is now empty.

 Take a deep breath, you are running Linux, here is what to do: (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/Logo-PlanetSUSE.png)Planet SUSEâ–²â–¼

+â€œ

       [Jakub Steiner: Killing Mode Switch](http://jimmac.musichall.cz/log/?p=1181)

-As Allan already mentioned inÂ one of his useful summaries, I™ve been pondering how how to
+As Allan already mentioned inÂ one of his useful summaries, Iâ€™ve been pondering how how to
-      improve the layout of the application picker in shell™s overview.
+      improve the layout of the application picker in shellâ€™s overview.
 While theÂ mockupÂ he showed does address the small click target problem, it still felt out of place with relation to the dash.
-I tried to applyÂ different lipstickÂ on it, but there was something inherently wrong with the layout and the overview lost its clean, no boxes feel.
+I tried to applyÂ different lipstickÂ on it, but there was something inherently wrong with the layout and the overview lost its clean, â€œno boxesâ€ feel.

 The reason for theÂ windows/applicationsÂ toggle was easy extensibility.
 We thought of using
       shell to access people/contacts in the same way as we access applications.
 We thought to present documents in a better way without exposing the filesystem here as well.
-We thought the orthogonal arrangement ala Sony™s XMB would be fun on touch devices.
+We thought the orthogonal arrangement ala Sonyâ€™s XMB would be fun on touch devices.
 Over time, I have come to the conclusion that extending the scope of shell might do more harm than good.
-I™ve never been a fan of all-in-one solutions ala iTunes. (...)
+Iâ€™ve never been a fan of all-in-one solutions ala iTunes. (...)

-
+â€

+â€œ

 [Fridrich Strba: Experimental Evolution installer for Windows](http://fridrich.blogspot.com/2010/05/experimental-evolution-installer-for.html)